adcox/system-git/README.md

 ## Tips
 * `systemgit help` displays the help message.
-* When you first set up the system, you can begin with `find $HOME -name ".git"` to get a list of repositories within your home directory
+* When you first set up the system, you can begin with `find $HOME -name ".git"` to get a list of repositories within your home directory.
+Or you can just run `systemgit add-all` from your home directory to add them all automatically!